aholbreich/adr-tool/.adr/001-Better folder structure.md

 # 001 Better folder structure

 Status Date: 2025-02-13 12:38
 Driver: @aHolbreich
 Contributors: ...

-## Status
+Status: Accepted

-Accepted
+** This ADR is more of demonstration rather than documentation.
+Don't take it too serious**

 # Context
-*This ADR is more of demonstration rather than documentation.
-Don't take it too serious* The current project structure seem not to support me well for me.
+The current project structure seem not to support me well for me.
 The code seem to not support good extensibility and seem not to adhere to best golang practices.